The 10 Best Museums In New York

 Really, with so many museums in New York, one can never get bored.
 From the Lower East Side to the Upper West Side of Manhattan and all over New York City you will be amazed by these museums.
 Whether you are looking for old master paintings, art galleries, American art from contemporary artists, or you want to learn a little about the history of the country, New York museums have all that and more!

 Here is a list of the best museums in NYC you should visit, that are well worth your time and money.
-Because most museums prefer you do not bring large bags inside, store your belongings at one of our bag storage spots in New York and view the museums hands-free!
+Because most museums prefer you do not bring large bags inside, store your belongings at one of our spots for luggage storage in NYC and view the museums hands-free!

 Metropolitan Museum of Art